Frequently Asked Questions

 What trees are being removed?

-Why have various markers and protective barriers been placed around trees, etc.?
+Why have various markers and protective barriers been placed around trees and other areas?

-Both the City of Houston and the contractor are taking precaution to protect existing trees and property as best as they can.
-Additional right-of-way markers may be placed along the curb and sidewalk/driveway area, and removal of these causes added delays and expense.
+Both the City of Houston and the contractor are taking precautions to protect existing trees and property to the best of their ability.
+Additional right-of-way markers may be placed along the curb and sidewalk/driveway area, and their removal causes added delays and expense.
 Please do not remove these markers or any protective precautions that have been provided to the adjacent property.

 RESTORATION

-How can the public feel comforted that all restoration will occur properly?
+How can the public be assured that all restoration will be done properly?

-Restoration of adjacent property, sprinkler systems, etc. will occur once construction is complete.
-Additionally, the City will not approve final payment to the contractor until the City has completed their own assessment to ensure restoration is sufficient.
+Restoration of adjacent properties, sprinkler systems, and other related tasks will occur once construction is complete.
+Additionally, the City will not approve final payment to the contractor until it has completed its assessment to ensure the restoration is sufficient.

 What about French drains?

-We also recommend residents take pictures of any drains/PVC tubing going to the sidewalk or to the curb, so you have evidence for replacement.
-During restoration, the construction company will replace drains to the curb and if your drain only went to the sidewalk, they are likely to extend it to the curb/street.
+We also recommend that residents take pictures of any drains or PVC tubing leading to the sidewalk or curb, so you have evidence for replacement.
+During restoration, the construction company will replace the drains to the curb.
+If your drain only went to the sidewalk, they are likely to extend it to the curb or street.

 What if my property has an improved, specialty driveway or walkway?